Best Smart Band Without a Screen in 2026

 Cons

-• Coaching layer is thinner than Garmin or Whoop
+• Coaching layer is thinner than Whoop

 • Zepp app is competent but not best-in-class